GeorgHaberer/gene_projection/panhordeum/README.md

 This directory contains code applied to generate gene projections of two pan-genome projects.
 It provides a persistent and detailed description of the pipeline version and parameter settings used.
 The first project comprised 76 _Hordeum vulgare_ genotypes of which 20 were annotated based on genotype-specific transcriptome data, protein homologies and _de novo_ gene finders.
-Projections were computed for the residual 56 genotypes.
+Projections were computed for the residual 56 genotypes[^4].
 The second project analyzed 11 _Hordeum bulbosum_ genotypes with one annotated by experimental evidences.

 > [!NOTE]
 > A general description of the workflow of the gene projection pipeline is desribed in detail in the parent directory: https://github.com/GeorgHaberer/gene_projection